WMZS-Modding/Tools-Scripts/README.md

 - This script only works with Chrome.
 If you want to use it with Edge or any browser, you have to modify the declaration inside the script

 # ConversationsDecodeExtractor
-Python tool to decode and extract conversations from ChatGPT exported files.
-Supports 2 versions:
+Python tool to decode and extract conversations from ChatGPT and DeepSeek exported files.
+Supports 4 versions:
-- `ConversationsDecodeExtractor.py`: Combines all conversations into a single TXT file
+- `ConversationsDecodeExtractor.py`: Combines all ChatGPT's conversations into a single TXT file
+- `ConversationsDecodeExtractor2.py`: Splits ChatGPT's onversations into separate TXT files
+- `ConversationsDecodeExtractor3.py`: Combines all DeepSeek's conversations into a single TXT file
-- `ConversationsDecodeExtractor2.py`: Splits conversations into separate TXT files
+- `ConversationsDecodeExtractor4.py`: Splits DeepSeek's conversations into separate TXT files
 ## Requirements
 - Python: any version that supports it
-- JSON file from ChatGPT (`conversations.json` is the required file, included in the ZIP file, which was exported from the `Export Data` button)
+- JSON files from ChatGPT and DeepSeek (`conversations.json` is the required file, included in the ZIP file, which was exported from the `Export Data` button)
 ## Usage
 ### ConversationsDecodeExtractor.py
 Run the script with the command: